kruvelab/MS2Tox/README.md

 Additionally LC50 can be calculated from structure using function *LC50fromSMILES(compoundslistwithSMILES, LC50mode)*.
 In this case input table needs two columns with names SMILES and exactMass.
 PS!
 For code to work, column names should be written exactly like that.

-Folder "Data" contains train, test and validation sets with calculated results.
+Folder "ModelsData" contains train, test and validation sets with calculated results.

-Folder "MS2Tox" is R package folder containing all the needed files for using the package *MS2Tox* in R.

 Folder "Example data" contains SIRIUS+CSI:FingerID calculated fingerprints for testing if the code works.